Shipboard Environmental data Acquisition System (SEAS)

 AMVER reports allow the U. S. Coast Guard to track a vessel's position.
 The AMVER program relies on ships to submit four types of reports: (1) Sail Plans; (2) Position Reports; (3) Arrival Reports and (4) Deviation Reports, when necessary.
 The U. S. Coast Guard updates their database with the position information from these reports, which allows them to identify vessels in the vicinity of a ship in distress.
 Go

-AMVERSEAS is an application system to data acquisition, data processing, data recording, and data transmission in real time.
-This operates on vessels to collect oceanographic data such sea temperature, and sea surface salinity, and to evaluate marine weather conditions for addition to scientific and operational databases.
+AMVERSEAS is an application software used for data acquisition, data processing, data recording, and data transmission in real-time.
+This application software operates on vessels to collect oceanographic data such sea temperature, and sea surface salinity, and to report marine weather conditions data that can be entered into scientific and operational databases.
 Moreover the software allows ships to report their intended voyage track so that in the event of an emergency all available resources may be focused on aiding ships in distress.
 Go

 Latest SEAS observations